-The negative ending balances of Navitas's Jellico and Byrdstown/Fentress ACA accounts indicate that the Company has over-collected these amounts from its customers as of December 31, 2016.
+3 The negative ending balance of Navitas's Jellico ACA account indicates that the Company has over-collected this amount from its customers as of December 31, 2019.
+The negative ending balance of Navitas's Byrdstown/Fentress ACA account indicates that the Company has over-collected this amount from its customers as of December 31, 2019.
 The ACA factors are derived for each division by dividing Staff's corrected amounts by the projected sales volumes for the next twelve (12) months in an attempt to refund these amounts over a twelve month period.
 See Attachment 1 and Attachment 2.
 However, there are timing differences between the close of the audit period and the effective date of a new factor.
 There is always regulatory lag inherent in the true-up process.
 Larger companies are capable of calculating ACA factors and implementing them immediately, prior to audit.
 However, the smaller companies are encouraged to await the results of the Staff's audit before implementing an ACA factor.